 Another artist who’s making noise is Gallerie Urs Meile Beijing’s Cao Yu.
 Art as a form of personal expression is taken literally with Cao, who used her own hair as threads to sew Chinese characters into the canvases of her two works Everything is Left Behind XI (2020) and Everything is Left Behind XII (2020).
 The diary-like entries describe boys poking fun at a girl for being stupid for getting hurt and feeling pain.
 Cao challenges gender stereotypes and the prejudices of Chinese society with her works, making her a must see in today’s tense climate.
 ANGELIQUE SANTOS

-Throughout the fair are artists challenging how we understand history, and who present alternative ways of perceiving time.
+Throughout ABHK are artists challenging how we understand history, and who present alternative ways of perceiving time.
 Yoshio Shirakawa’s gigantic wooden horse caught my attention at the booth of Rin Art Association.
 An accompanying video explains how the horse is paraded through the streets of Maebashi as members of the local community chant “Mokuba da, mokuba da, da, da” (wooden horse, wooden horse) as part of an annual festival.
 According to Shirakawa, the ritual began in the Meiji era as a form of prayer for protection against natural disasters and disease.
 As the video progresses, however, it becomes clear that this story of the festival’s origins is fictional, based only loosely on historical events.
-The narrative extends into an imagined account of how a Swiss businessman who heard shouts of “Da, da, da” at the parade triggered the emergence of Dada upon his return to Europe—a sly twist on art history that reflects Shirakawa’s long-running interest in Dada as a sculptor and researcher of the movement’s influence in Japan.
+The narrative extends into an imagined account of how a Swiss businessman who heard shouts of “Da, da, da” at the parade triggered the emergence of the Dada movement upon his return to Europe—a sly twist on art history that reflects Shirakawa’s long-running interest in Dada as a sculptor and as a researcher.

 At the booth of gb agency, Cally Spooner’s sculptures and video got me thinking about how we commodify our time.
 I drew parallels between a metal sculpture cast from an eroded lump of soap that was held for 12 hours by a man whom Spooner had hired with our sometimes absurd occupational pursuits.
 And if our time and lives can be sold, what makes us different to, say, a good, like a pear that you can buy at a supermarket?
 In a performance score displayed on a wall, Spooner writes, “solo body is arranging itself into a composition modeled on advertised food.”
 Nearby, the video of DEAD TIME (Maggie’s Solo) (2021) shows a woman moving frantically and then holding static poses as her chest rises and falls increasingly noticeably; a speaker intermittently sounds loud beeps, reminding me of the beep tests of PE classes that test speed and endurance.
 As the artist suggests, in an era that prizes efficiency, we are “simultaneously vital and corpse-like.”
 CHLOE CHU